The Naming of the Saturn Rocket

 On 21 December 1968, Saturn V launched Apollo 8, the first human-crewed Apollo spacecraft to escape Earth’s gravitational field into orbit the Moon.

 Saturn V launches put twenty-seven astronauts into lunar orbit.
-And twelve of them landing on the Moon to explore the lunar surface.
-And on 14 May 1973, the Saturn V orbited the first U.S. experimental space station, the Skylab 1 Orbital Workshop, crewed by three consecutive three-man crews.
+Twelve of them landed on the Moon to explore the lunar surface.
+On 14 May 1973, the Saturn V orbited the first U.S. experimental space station, the Skylab 1 Orbital Workshop, crewed by three consecutive three-man crews.

 The Saturn Family